Anterior vs. Posterior Hip Replacements

 Posterior Approach

-• Hospital stay is 1-2 days.
-This procedure may also be performed in an outpatient (returning home the same day) for some patients at Cascade Surgicenter.
+• At The Center, this procedure is most often performed in an outpatient setting (returning home the same day) at Cascade Surgicenter or Bend Surgery Center.

 • Postoperative complications are the same for both approaches, including risk to structures, blood clots, infection, death, anesthesia risks.